-- Daydreaming and imagining yourself living the life that you most want can increase optimism.
+- Daydreaming and imagining yourself, living the life that you most want, can increase optimism.

-- Thinking about what you want to accomplish today, and expecting that you’ll be successful, can help you to enter the day from a positive place.
+- Thinking about what you want to accomplish today, and expecting that you’ll be successful, can help you enter the day from a positive place.

 - Reflecting on what went well today and what you learned before turning in for the night can help you sleep better and awaken feeling more optimistic the following day.